Karron Graves: Personal life and education

 Graves was born on November 30, 1973, in Janesville, Wisconsin, and spent her childhood in both Sarasota, Florida, and New York City.
 As a young child, Karron was a competitive swimmer and a 2-time Junior Olympics competitor.
 She received her Bachelor of Arts from Princeton University and her Master of Fine Arts from the Yale School of Drama.

 She lives in New York with her husband, Rolando Briceno, a teacher and school administrator; as of 2015 they had two children, daughter Jackie Jo and son Jude.

 Childhood career

 On stage, she originated the role of Clara in the 1987 world premiere of Arthur Miller’s Danger:Memory! at Lincoln Center Theater, directed by Gregory Mosher.
 Other early stage roles included Ginya in Leslie Ayvazian’s Nine Armenians at Manhattan Theatre Club.

-She made her television debut on Saturday Night Live in 1986 as "The Girl Scout" opposite Phil Hartman.
+She made her television debut on Saturday Night Live in 1986 as Lisa Meyers, a Girl Scout opposite Phil Hartman's Ronald Reagan in a season 12 (1986-1987 season) sketch from the episode hosted by Steve Martin, Chevy Chase, and Martin Short that shows that Ronald Reagan is a political mastermind when the press isn't around.
 In 1987, she played the lead role of orphan girl Miranda, in the PBS television movie The Fig Tree, and appeared in the main cast of the short lived 1989 series Dolphin Cove, as Katie Larson, the teenage daughter of the character played by series lead Frank Converse.